fishjam-dev/fishjam-videoroom/README.md

 Make sure to have installed [Elixir](https://elixir-lang.org/install.html) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) first.

-Running the Videoroom requires connecting to an instance of [Jellyfish Server](https://github.com/jellyfish-dev/jellyfish).
+Running the Videoroom requires connecting to an instance of [Fishjam Server](https://github.com/fishjam-dev/fishjam).

-When running locally, you can start an instance of Jellyfish inside docker using docker compose.
+When running locally, you can start an instance of Fishjam inside docker using docker compose.

 ```sh
 EXTERNAL_IP=<your ip in local network> docker compose -f docker-compose-dev.yaml up